jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

     cookiecutter https://github.com/jupyterlab/extension-cookiecutter-ts --checkout v1.0

-When prompted, enter values like the following for all of the cookiecutter prompts.
+When prompted, enter values like the following for all of the cookiecutter prompts (``apod`` stands for Astronomy Picture of the Day, the NASA service we are using to fetch pictures).

 ::